Ghanam330/UnderlineTextView/README.md

 # UnderlineTextView  [![](https://jitpack.io/v/Ghanam330/UnderlineTextView.svg)](https://jitpack.io/#Ghanam330/UnderlineTextView)
 This lib to put line under your text view in your android xml file only

+Gradle is the only supported build configuration, so just add the dependency to your project build.gradle file:

     dependencies {
 	      implementation 'com.github.Ghanam330:UnderlineTextView:1.0.0'
            }

 then
 Add support JitPack repository in root build.gradle at the end of repositories:

      allprojects {